Take the First Step Toward Your Dental Career Now!

 "Dental hygienists are boss of the floss."Unknown

 Dental hygiene is one of the highest paying vocational careers.
-Benefits and pay vary by employer, but the Bureau of Labor Statistics reported in 2022, that the national average, for dental hygienists is $84,860.
-Whereas the highest 10 percent earned $107,640 in 2022.
+Benefits and pay vary by employer, but the Bureau of Labor Statistics reported in 2023, that the national average pay for dental hygienists is $89,890.
+Whereas the highest 10 percent earned $118,400 in 2023.

 Dental hygienists have varying pay structures, depending on where they are employed.
 Some have a base salary, some are paid hourly.
 However, there are also dental hygienists who are paid straight commission, or a base plus commission, both of which are used as production incentives by the hiring office.
 The more the hygienists work, the better they are paid.
 Commission-based dental hygienist jobs can end up being higher paying than their base salary counterparts.